Understanding Substance Use and Abuse

 Medications can also be used to help individuals manage withdrawal symptoms and cravings.
 These medications can be used in combination with therapy for the best results.

 Prevention is key when it comes to substance use and abuse.
 It is essential to educate individuals, especially young people, about the risks and consequences of drug and alcohol use.
+Educational programs should specifically cover dangerous substances such as lysergic acid diethylamide (LSD) and bath salts, which are psychoactive synthetic drugs often mislabeled to avoid detection and can have severe health effects.
 This can be done through school programs, community initiatives, and media campaigns.

 In Conclusion